gregoryv/qual/README.md

 - writing readable code

-If we can write readable code, documentation can be minimized and that is always good, since we developers like to write code more.
+If we can write readable code, documentation can be minimized and that is always good, since developers tend to prefer writing code over documentation.

 ## Assert